How to get the mental & emotional rest you need to flourish

 About the author

-Bonita Eby is a Burnout Prevention Consultant, Executive Coach, and owner of Breakthrough Personal & Professional Development Inc., specializing in burnout prevention and wellness for organizations and individuals.
+Bonita Eby is a Burnout Prevention & Organizational Culture Consultant, Executive Coach, and owner of Breakthrough Personal & Professional Development Inc., specializing in burnout prevention and wellness for organizations and individuals.
 Bonita is on a mission to end burnout.
-Connect with us about bringing our workshops to your organization.
+Get your free Burnout Assessment today.

 Our services & workshops

-Bring a workshop to your workplace.
+Bring our workshops to your workplace.